The Rule Of Pachomius, Part 4

 If any of the brothers experiences resentment against the chief of the house, or the same chairman has any

-complaint against a brother, those brothers of observance and solid faith should listen and judge about their matters.
+complaint against a brother, those brothers of observance and solid faith should listen and judge about their

-who listen, need to do according to all that the fear of God requires and to not give occasion to discord.
+the ones who listen, need to do according to all that the fear of God requires and to not give occasion to discord.

 In the area of clothing, if anyone has more clothes than what the rule authorize, he will send it to the one that